☀︎

 How do we get there?

 In short, we work together to build a unified alternative to BigTech-favoring solutions.
-A proposed list of milestones:
+A proposed list of milestones follows.
+(Note, this isn’t the only possible plan, feel free to advocate others!)

 2. Support organization